aoemods/AOE4-TSTL/README.md

 ## Usage
 - `npm run build`: Converts the scripts in `scripts/` to a single Lua file
+- `npm run dev`: Automatically converts the scripts in `scripts/` to a single Lua file whenever any scripts change
-- `npm run deploy`: Copies the lua file to the project directory and does some necessary post-processing
+- `npm run deploy <scar directory>`: Copies the Lua file to the project directory and does some necessary post-processing, scar directory is eg. `C:\Users\username\Documents\projectname\assets\scar`